NESTCollaboration/nest/README.md

 <a name="barenest"></a>
 ### Using bareNEST

-bareNEST is a minimal implementation of NEST, which does not contain the varioius complications of testNEST (e.g. field non-uniformities, muon tracks, etc.).
+bareNEST is a minimal implementation of NEST, which does not contain the various complications of testNEST (e.g. field non-uniformities, muon tracks, etc.).
 It provides the "bare minimum" function calls needed to demonstrate the yield calculations step-by-step.

 This tool provides the basics, showing you how to implement the NEST class in your own code in a no-frills approach.

-NOTE: It is currently hard-coded to take no inputs, as this source code is intended for adaptation/customization.
+NOTE: It is currently hard-coded to take no inputs, as this source code is a skeleton intended for adaptation/customization.

 <a name="rootnest"></a>
 ### Running rootNEST